esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >If at any point you are confused about a guideline, search for related content on the web or ask in digital accessibility communities such as the [WebAIM mailing list](https://webaim.org/discussion/).
 The official [“Understanding”](https://www.w3.org/WAI/WCAG21/Understanding/) and [“How to Meet”](https://www.w3.org/WAI/WCAG21/quickref/) documents are also useful for providing an additional context where success criteria are a bit vague.

+I've tried to summarize the workflow that Marcy suggests and you can find it in the [workflow-template.md file](./workflow-template.md)

+## Section 2 - Keyboard Testing

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)